DPI-WE/curriculum/cohorts/we-2024-5-1-sdf/onboarding.md

 - Set up and verify your student email account.
 - Configure your calendar for managing course schedules and meetings.
 - Create and manage an account on the Learn platform for accessing course materials and assignments.
-- Set up your internal profile for staff and employer partners.
 - Participate in daily stand-ups and understand Agile ceremonies.
 - Set up and use a password manager for secure management of your credentials.
 - Gain an overview of the 12-week course structure and expectations.